yegor256/blog/static/webinars.md

 {% youtube WSgP85kr6eU video-left %}
 [July 1, 2015](https://plus.google.com/events/cabfenpghh36tj413n2p0b4r3kk).
 **Why Getters-and-Setters Is An Anti-Pattern?**
-We'll discuss why Getters-and-Setters, a very popular design pattern in object oriented languages, is instead an anti-pattern and must be avoided.
-The discussion will be based on this blog post:
+We discussed why Getters-and-Setters, a very popular design pattern in object oriented languages, is instead an anti-pattern and must be avoided.
+The discussion was be based on this blog post:
 [Getters/Setters.
 Evil.
 Period.]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %})

 {% youtube o3aNJX7AP3M video-left %}